Dry Eye Syndrome – a Treatable Condition

 Contact Lenses Changes

 Merely changing the type of contact lens is very rarely enough to provide sufficient, consistent relief.
 Careful selection of the contact lens material can often be beneficial and is one of the many treatment options available to us.
+Scleral contact lenses can also help patients with severely dry eyes by trapping a layer of tears to protect the cornea.

 Successful Dry Eye Treatment

-There is no silver bullet to dry eye treatment, however, management almost always results in significant improvement in comfort.
+There is no silver bullet to dry eye treatment; however, management almost always results in significant improvement in comfort.
 Symptomatic relief usually involves a multifaceted, systematic approach depending on the severity of your symptoms.

 At Total Eye Care, we have years of experience treating patients with dry eyes.
 If you would like to put an end to your dry eye discomfort please call us our Colleyville office at 817.416.0333 or call our Keller office at 817.431.4900.